JMPerez/wpo-book/README.md

 ### Split consistently static resources across different subdomains/domains

 If you use different domains or subdomains to provide your static files, make sure that a client request a specific file always to the same domain, to take advantage of caching.
-This is important if files are simulated to be splited into different subdomains rather than really being hosted in different subdomains.
+This is important if files are simulated to be split into different subdomains rather than really being hosted in different subdomains.

 ### Images optimization